Image

 • Obtaining Professional Licenses Individuals in licensed professions may face suspension or revocation of their credentials.
 In addition, obtaining new licenses or certifications in Miller County, MO can become much more difficult after a felony conviction.

-• Housing Challenges Securing housing may become more difficult, as landlords in and around Miller County, MO often perform background checks.
+• Housing Issues Securing housing may become more difficult, as landlords in and around Miller County, MO often perform background checks.
 Certain housing programs and assistance options may also be limited or unavailable.

 • Civil Liability — In addition to criminal penalties, you may face civil lawsuits in Miller County, MO, including wrongful death claims brought by the victim’s family.
 These cases can result in significant financial liability beyond what is imposed in criminal court.

-Charged with manslaughter in Miller County, MO?
-When you hire Combs Waterkotte Miller County, MO a manslaughter defense lawyer, you aren’t simply partnering with a leading manslaughter defense attorney in Miller County, MO and beyond – you’re protecting your rights, your freedom, and your future.
-Along with knowledgeable manslaughter defense attorneys, our legal team is available 24/7 and provides expertise in the following areas for residents in Miller County and beyond:
+Arrested for manslaughter in Miller County, MO?
+When you hire Combs Waterkotte Miller County, MO a manslaughter defense lawyer, you aren’t just choosing a top-rated manslaughter defense attorney in and around Miller County, MO – you are securing your rights, your freedom, and your future.
+Along with experienced manslaughter defense attorneys, our legal team is available 24/7 and offers expertise in the following areas for Miller County, MO residents:

-Why Combs Waterkotte Is the Right Choice for Manslaughter Defense in Miller County, MO
+Your Defense Starts with the Right Manslaughter Lawyer in Miller County, MO

 Clients across Miller County and throughout Missouri trust our firm because we bring: